aricasas/BEARR/README.md

 For hash functions, we have a common `HashFunction` struct in `hash.rs` that is used in both the hash table and the bloom filter.
 It is initialized with a random seed upon creation.
 The hash algorithm used is MurmurHash.

 #### Eviction policy

+### Write-Ahead Logging
+This database also has configurable write-ahead logging